 2. Find a kid-friendly Passover story

 The Passover story is beautiful...and pretty scary, especially for a younger audience.
 Luckily, there are some excellent kid-friendly versions of the story out there that convey the meaning, but leave out the frightening details—we'll save talking about the plagues until they're a little older.
-Here are a few to check out: PJ Library's The Passover Story for Kids
+Here's one to check out: PJ Library's The Passover Story for Kids

 The Seder is, of course, at the center of the Passover holiday.
 There are so many unique ways to have a Seder so feel free to get creative and make it work for you.
 If your child will participate in the Seder, they'll likely want to understand what's going on!
 Chabad's brief overview of the Passover Seder is perfect for concise, easy-to-understand answers.

 5. Make matzo ball soup! 🥄